Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Doctor Lindsey Marshall’s office works with a variety of different dental related issues.
 Recently she has been asked about tooth bonding and a lot of questions have been rolling in.
 Not only is Dr. Marshall an expert in teeth bonding, but porcelain veneers as well.

 Do you have some minor defects in your smile but would rather not have porcelain veneers to correct them?
 Tooth bonding, also called dental bonding, is excellent for the correction of many dental defects.
 The term “bonding” refers both to the procedure and to the resin material made from ceramic and plastic mixed with other components.
 By applying this resin in layers over your natural tooth enamel, Dr. Marshall can use it to re-shape your teeth and create a more seamless smile line, improving the appearance of your teeth and strengthening them at the same time.

-Cosmetic dentist Dr. Lindsey Marshall uses tooth bonding as a quick, simple but very effective way to correct:
+Cosmetic dentist Dr. Lindsey Marshall uses tooth bonding as a quick, simple and very effective way to correct:

 - Chips in the teeth

 - Spots and discoloration that do not respond to tooth whitening

 - Unevenness of sizing

 What Are Some Of The Benefits Of Tooth Bonding?

 As one of the simplest and most cost-effective cosmetic dentistry treatments available, tooth bonding is a valuable solution for many of our patients.
 Tooth bonding has both cosmetic and functional benefits for your smile and is often used as part of a larger smile makeover.